turbonomic/vmt-connect/docs/source/quickstart.rst

 commonly returns a list of entities, even for single items, so we are often working with a list of dictionaries.

-Displaying which host a VM lives on.
+Using the deserialized objects, we can easily displaying which host a VM lives on.

 .. code:: python